arjungirish01/Gastronomy/README.md

 ## Support and Feedback

 Since Global Gastronomy Culinary Quest is a work in progress, we are actively seeking feedback to improve the platform.
 If you have questions, feedback, or need assistance, please don't hesitate to reach out.
-You can contact our support team at [support@culinaryquest.com](mailto:arjun@pixeldev.tech).
+You can contact our support team at [arjun@pixeldev.tech](mailto:arjun@pixeldev.tech).

 ## Conclusion